 - Condenser system: Annual professional cleaning

-- Door gaskets: Miele uses special compound—clean with approved products only
+- Door gaskets: Miele uses special compounds—clean with approved products only

-- Touch controls: Use Miele-approved cleaners to avoid screen damage
+- Touch controls: Use approved cleaners to avoid screen damage

-- Stainless steel: Clean with grain using Miele stainless cleaner
+- Stainless steel: Clean with the grain using a suitable stainless cleaner

 Miele-Specific Recommendations:

-- Use only Miele original spare parts for repairs
+- Use original Miele spare parts when repairs are needed

 - Keep maintenance records for warranty validation

-- Consider Miele PROtect service contract for optimal protection
+- Consider an extended service plan for added protection

 Expected Service Life: